 If you're not familiar with Twitter, it's one of the fastest growing trends online - growing by 2 million users a month.
 It's a free social networking and micro-blogging service that allows users to send updates (known as tweets) which are text-based posts of up to 140 characters in length.
 Twits send three million updates a day.
 You can send the messages by email, chat and mobile.
 Go to our Twitter feeds

-NZME.
-(New Zealand Media and Entertainment) is New Zealand’s premier integrated media company, with a portfolio of market leading newspaper, radio, digital and magazine titles, including New Zealand’s leading metropolitan newspaper, The New Zealand Herald. .
+NZME (New Zealand Media and Entertainment) is one of New Zealand’s premier, integrated media companies with a portfolio of market leading newspaper, radio, and digital titles.
+This portfolio includes New Zealand’s leading metropolitan newspaper, The New Zealand Herald.

 You will find links to our other brands here.